-Will going on exchange affect my financial aid?
+Will my participation in the exchange program affect my financial aid?

 You should check with the Haas Financial Aid Office if you will need financial aid while on exchange.
 All paperwork should be completed and in order before your departure.

 You must sign up for Electronic Funds Transfer (EFT) so your financial aid proceeds can be deposited directly into a designated bank account.
-Budget appeals can be considered to augment the standard financial aid budget for the some of the increased costs of studying on exchange.
+Budget appeals can be considered to augment the standard financial aid budget for some of the increased costs of studying abroad.

-Will going on exchange affect my California residency?
+Will my participation in the exchange program affect my California residency?

 Since Haas does not determine your California residency, we cannot guarantee that your residency status will not be affected by a semester on exchange.

 However, former Haas students who have spent semesters abroad, and were long-time California residents before they left, have reported no problems.
 Students who are still attempting to establish California residency should be aware that participating in an exchange program might have a negative impact.
 You should check with the campus Residency Office.

-How fluent do I need to be in Spanish, French, or New York-ese?
+How fluent do I need to be in the local language (even New York-ese)?

 The degree of fluency in the local language required at each school varies.
 All partner schools teach many electives in English.
 You should investigate the policy at the particular school you are interested in by visiting its website.

 English is widely spoken in some countries, less so in others.
-In all cases, familiarity with the local language will be important to getting the most out of your exchange experience.
+In all cases, familiarity with the local language will be important to get the most out of your exchange experience.